Phase Equilibrium and Phase Diagrams

 Differential Scanning Calorimetry (DSC)

-DSC is a technique that measures the heat flow into or out of a sample as it undergoes a phase transition.
-DSC can be used to determine the temperature and enthalpy of phase transitions.
+DSC measures the heat flow into or out of a sample during a phase transition.
+It's used to determine the temperature and enthalpy of phase transitions.

 Thermogravimetric Analysis (TGA)

-TGA is a technique that measures the mass of a sample as it undergoes a phase transition.
-TGA can be used to determine the temperature and composition of phase transitions.
+TGA measures a sample's mass during a phase transition.
+It's used to determine the temperature and composition of phase transitions.

 X-ray Diffraction (XRD)

-XRD is a technique that measures the diffraction of X-rays by a sample.
-XRD can be used to determine the crystal structure of a substance and to identify the different phases present in a sample.
+XRD measures the diffraction of X-rays by a sample.
+It's used to determine a substance's crystal structure and identify the different phases present in a sample.

 Binary Phase Diagrams

-Binary phase diagrams show the phase behavior of a system with two components.
-Binary phase diagrams can be used to predict the phases that will be present in a system at a given temperature and composition.
+Binary phase diagrams show the phase behavior of a two-component system.
+They predict the phases present in a system at a given temperature and composition.

 Multicomponent Phase Diagrams

-Multicomponent phase diagrams show the phase behavior of a system with more than two components.
-Multicomponent phase diagrams are more complex than binary phase diagrams, but they can be used to predict the phases that will be present in a system at a given temperature, pressure, and composition.
+Multicomponent phase diagrams show the phase behavior of systems with more than two components.
+These are more complex than binary diagrams but can predict phases present at a given temperature, pressure, and composition.

 Data Analysis